MattMattV/my-stars/README.md

 ## C# #

+- [RatioMaster.NET](https://github.com/NikolayIT/RatioMaster.NET) - Ratiomaster.NET is a small standalone application which fakes upload and download stats of a torrent to almost all bittorrent trackers.
+This means that it does NOT rely on your bittorrent client (uTorrent, Azureus, BitComet, ABC and etc.) and it will NOT download/upload the files on a torrent - it only can fake download/upload.
+RatioMaster.NET has hardcoded emulations for the most commonly used BitTorrent clients: uTorrent, BitComet, Azureus, ABC, BitLord, BTuga, BitTornado, Burst, BitTyrant, BitSpirit.
 - [UWPHook](https://github.com/BrianLima/UWPHook) - Small project to link UWP games to Steam
 - [Overlay.NET](https://github.com/lolp1/Overlay.NET) - An easy-to-use overlay library written in C#
 - [AudioSwitch](https://github.com/sirWest/AudioSwitch) - Switch between default audio input or output + change volume